 1. Show authenticity on social media

-Most corporations that successfully maintain a reputation for authenticity online do so through brand consistency.
-Clear sets of unchanging core brand values and a sustained show of commitment to these values on social media plays a valuable role in earning customer trust.
-These companies also aim to maintain consistency between what they advertise and what they provide to customers.
+Clear sets of unchanging core brand values and a sustained show of commitment to these values on social media play a valuable role in earning customer trust.

 2. Be transparent about mistakes